Orientable hyperbolic 4-manifolds over the 120-cell: Introduction

-In constructing hyperbolic manifolds, it is quite usual to firstly construct a hyperbolic orbifold in $\mathbb{H}^n$ and then apply the Selberg's Lemma to obtain a manifold by finite covering.
-However, the procedure of doing covering is of less efficiency.
-We only know that after some $t$-degree covering we can get a manifold.
-But we don't have a universal way to figure out what exactly the $t$ is.
-For example, by Selberg's Lemma, if $\Gamma$ is a Kleinian group (resp.
-Fuchsian group) of finite co-volume (resp. co-area), it contains a torsion-free subgroup of finite index.
-For Fuchsian case, the minimal index of a torsion-free subgroup of $\Gamma$ is bounded above by twice the lowest common multiple (LCM) of the orders of the finite subgroups of $\Gamma$ \cite{EEK:1982}.
-While Jones-Reid showed that the complex version differs a lot.
-Specially, they exhibited a sequence $\Gamma_k$ of co-compact Kleinian groups of which the ratio of the minimum index to the LCM can be arbitrarily large \cite{JR:1998}.
+Theoretically, by initially constructing a hyperbolic orbifold and then applying the Selberg lemma, a hyperbolic manifold can be constructed.
+However, this approach is often inefficient since there is no universal method to determine the covering degree.
+For instance, given a Fuchsian group $\Gamma$, the minima of indices of torsion-free subgroups of $\Gamma$ is bounded above by the twice of the least common multiple (LCM) of orders of the finite subgroups of $\Gamma$ \cite{EEK:1982}.
+However, Jones and Reid have shown that the complex version can vary substantially.
+More precisely, the authors reported a sequence $\Gamma_k$ of co-compact Kleinian groups for which the ratio of the minimum index to the LCM could be arbitrarily large \cite{JR:1998}.

-For small cover, such problem is solved in dimension $3$ thanks to the Four Color Theorem.
-By the way, it is still open that for a $3$-dimensional simple polytope $P$ with associated right-angled Coxeter group $\Gamma$, how to show $\Gamma$ has a torsion-free subgroup of index $8$ without using Four Color Theorem.
-In higher dimensions, such problem still encounters great difficulty and that is actually another research topic about the \emph{Buchsterber invariant} \cite{BP}.
-In our paper, we use small cover theory, assisted by computer, to construct a family of closed hyperbolic 4-manifolds, which are obtained after conducting 16-sheet covering.
-We want to improve the understanding of the topology of hyperbolic 4-manifolds based on our census, for example, by studying the Kirby diagrams of closed hyperbolic 4-manifolds.